What is Fascia, and how does it come into play in Yin yoga?

 It’s always tempting to go “over the top” in Yin yoga because you are not actively contracting your muscles.
 That’s why people sometimes feel it isn’t too intense and give up on it.

 But the Fascia-releasing magic only happens when the stress is sustained gradually.
 So, avoid the temptation of hitting fourth gear right away.
 Instead, stop and stay still once you start to feel a stretch.
-Thereafter attempt to go deeper as soon as the stretch stabilises.
+Thereafter attempt to go deeper as soon as the stretch stabilizes.

 What’s the Takeaway